 The issue that I have with these pens is that the fine tips tend to get dry quite fast if you do not use them often.
 Although there are ways to make them usable again, it can be a hassle when you are well into a project only to find that the pen you need is already dry.

 6. Crayola Take Note Felt Tip Pens

 I use these markers for adult coloring books and although there are only 6 colors in each pack, they are so vibrant that I do not mind not having more than a dozen shades to choose from.
 All six pens applied ink onto the paper consistently.
 There are no faded parts and no blotting at all.

 Another thing that I appreciated about these pens is that they dry quickly.
 I like using glossy card stock sometimes, and these markers have no problem writing even on the rather slick surface.
 Also, because the ink dries quickly, they do not streak or smudge.

 These pens also make consistent bold lines, making them ideal for scrapbooking, labeling, and anything else that needs clear lines.
 I like using these markers for making mock brush calligraphy.
 The lines are nice and thick so filling a page with them is quick and easy.

 Crayola products are mainly for kids.
 This means you can trust these markers for your children.
 The ink in the pens is non-toxic and water-based.
 This means that even if your young kids were to use these pens on surfaces they are not intended for, you can clean the marks easily using some rubbing alcohol and a clean piece of cloth.

 Now, I do have a bit of a problem with these markers and that is they bleed through paper easily.
 I did not know about this, so when I first used these markers on my adult coloring book, the ink bled through the page and blotted onto the next.

-I still consider these items as among the best felt tip pens for colouring.
+I still consider these items as among good felt tip pens for colouring.
 However, now, I put a piece of cardboard in between the two pages every time I color.